McDonald’s to reopen Irish restaurants from next week

 He also outlined a number of other safety measures being introduced in all restaurants, including having fewer people in the kitchen and service areas, and serving a reduced menu over reduced hours.

-Staff will be subject to termperature checks on arrival at work through contactless thermometers.
+Staff will be subject to temperature checks on arrival at work through contactless thermometers.

 There will also be additional training on cleanliness practices, including increased frequency of handwashing and extra sanitising of touch points around restaurants.